-If Then The driver's and front The BeltMinder feature will not passenger's safety belts are activate. buckled before the ignition switch is turned to the ON position or less than 1-2 minutes have elapsed since the ignition switch has been turned ON The driver's or front The BeltMinder feature is activated - passenger's safety belt is not the safety belt warning light buckled when the vehicle has illuminates and the warning chime reached at least 5 km/h (3 sounds for 6 seconds every 30 mph) and 1-2 minutes have seconds, repeating for approximately elapsed since the ignition 5 minutes or until the safety belts are switch has been turned to buckled.
-ON The driver's or front The BeltMinder feature is activated - passenger's safety belt becomes the safety belt warning light unbuckled for approximately 1 illuminates and the warning chime minute while the vehicle is sounds for 6 seconds every 30 traveling at least 5 km/h (3 seconds, repeating for approximately mph) and more than 1-2 5 minutes or until the safety belts are minutes have elapsed since the buckled. ignition switch has been turned to ON
+If Then The driver's and front The BeltMinder feature will not passenger's safety belts are activate. buckled before the ignition switch is turned to the ON position or less than 1-2 minutes have elapsed since the ignition switch has been turned ON The driver's or front passenger's The BeltMinder feature is activated - safety belt is not buckled when the safety belt warning light illuminates the vehicle has reached at least and the warning chime sounds for 6 5 km/h (3 mph) and 1-2 minutes seconds every 30 seconds, repeating for have elapsed since the ignition approximately 5 minutes or until the switch has been turned to ON safety belts are buckled.
+The driver's or front passenger's The BeltMinder feature is activated - safety belt becomes unbuckled the safety belt warning light for approximately 1 minute illuminates and the warning chime while the vehicle is traveling at sounds for 6 seconds every 30 least 5 km/h (3 mph) and more seconds, repeating for approximately than 1-2 minutes have elapsed 5 minutes or until the safety belts are since the ignition switch has buckled. been turned to ON